SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.14.md

 In essence, a DIS macro consists of a Script class containing a Run() method that passes an Engine object.
 That object provides access to input data and allows you to modify the document, write log entries, etc.

-The following input data is available in the “engine.Input” object:
+The following input data is available in the "engine.Input" object:

 - File name
 - File content